MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-copilot-for-sales.md

 ---
-title: Extend Microsoft 365 Copilot for Sales with partner applications (preview)
+title: Extend Sales with partner applications (preview)
 description: Extend Copilot for Sales to integrate with partner applications to provide contextual insights and recommendations in Teams and Outlook. ms.date: 06/26/2025 ms.topic: overview